 Being clear about charges

-From 1 November 2013, adverts for rental properties on websites and in other media must include information about non-optional charges, such as administration fees, charges for inventories and reference checks.
+Adverts for rental properties on websites and in other media must include information about non-optional charges, such as administration fees, charges for inventories and reference checks.

 If a charge can't be worked out in advance, because, for example, it changes according to individual circumstances, the advert must give you enough information to work out how charges will be calculated.
 Otherwise, the charges must be included with the asking rent.
 For example, 'rent £1,000 per calendar month and £100 administration fee per tenant'.